biocq/DORGE_codes/Data_processing/Epigenetics_processing/README.md

 # Codes used for Epigenetics feature calculation

-## Codes to process evaluation data can be found at:
+## Codes to process Epigenetics data can be found at:

 https://figshare.com/s/8b8fa54f490344c31620